-As a farmer looking for land to rent, you may have to do some research to find a landowner willing to lease out their land for farming.
+As a farmer looking for land to rent, you may have to do some research to find a landowner willing to lease farm land.
 Land and farm owners can be skeptical of farmers they don’t know for many reasons.
 But if you look in the right places, and find the right lease agreement that works for both land owner and renter, you may find the acreage you need and make a healthy profit doing so.

-We’ll explore what it takes to get a tract of land rented and look at all the other variables you need to consider when renting farmland real estate, like lease types and liability coverage.
+We’ll explore what it takes to get a tract of land rented and look at all the other variables you need to consider when leasing farm land or renting farm land real estate, like lease types and liability coverage.
 Take a look at these important tips on how to get the acreage you need for a productive season.

-How to Find a Landowner to Rent You Land
+How to Find a Landowner to Rent Land For Farming